mue/importer/README.md

   -h, --help                 display help for command
 ```

+> **Note**
+>
+> If you're relying on the location name being determined from EXIF GPS coordinates,
+> check the results in database when the images have been uploaded.

 You must sort the images you want to import into photo sets.
 You can only upload one photo set at a time.